Between Brush Strokes

 Gatineau, Quebec

-Weekend getaways are the best, aren’t they?
+Weekend getaways are the best, aren't they?
 A short trip away from work, home and any type of responsiblity is just the ticket to rejuvinating the soul.
-Our latest adventure took us to Ottawa and Niagara over the Thanksgiving weekend to experience one of the loveliest times of year.
-We started in Ottawa, road tripped to the Niagara … [Read more]
+Our latest adventure [Read more]

 Posted in: Photography, Travel Tagged: Autumn, Canada, Fall, Niagara, Ottawa, Photography, Road Trip, Travel, Wine tour